Bigger (album): Background

 After a five-year hiatus, at the 51st Annual CMA Awards, Bush and Nettles reunited to present Vocal Duo of the Year.
 Nettles mentioned all the years that Sugarland won Vocal Duo of the Year, "2007, 2008, 2009, 2010, 2011…and well, who knows?", teasing new music from the duo.
 After the ceremony, the two tweeted a photo of themselves at the CMA's with the caption #StillTheSame.

 The lead single "Still the Same" was released on December 21, 2017.
 Sugarland announced the album, album title and track listing on April 12, 2018.
 One of the songs on the album, "Babe" features American singer-songwriter Taylor Swift.
-Swift wrote the song with Train frontman Patrick Monahan for her 2012 album Red but the song didn't release in the album.
+Swift wrote the song with Train frontman Patrick Monahan for her 2012 studio album Red but the song didn't make the album.
 After the CMA's Swift got in touch with Sugarland, told them how excited she was that they were getting back together and mentioned she had a song for them.
 This is the first song Sugarland have recorded that wasn't written by Bush and Nettles.